bluedragon1221/notes/Linux/Connect to Wifi.md

 ### Password
 If your network has a password, it will prompt for it.

-> Note: `iwctl` doesn't play nice with captive portals, which are used when you sign into public wifi networks.
+> Note: `iwctl` doesn't play nice with captive portals, which you use when you sign into public wifi networks.
 If you are planning on using captive portals, use `nmcli`.

 ## `nmcli`
 ### Find SSID